bulwark-security/bulwark/docs/README.md

 - **Combine Fraud Signals:** Take advantage of Bulwark's caching and its ability to access external services to seamlessly combine fraud scoring from independent vendors.
 Protect interior services from high-volume automated fraud like card testing that may otherwise affect availability.
-- **Advanced Load-Shedding:** Flexible rate-limiting and circuit-breaking policies can be defined using separate soft and hard limits, keyed on any request attribute visible to Bulwark's plugin system, including user ID.
-    Surgically shed the traffic most responsible for the overload conditions, while allowing other traffic through.

 ## 💻 Installation